clp-research/clemcore/docs/logging_and_scoring.md

 up to the turn when the game was aborted.
 If the game was won or lost, all metrics should be a numerical value.
 This is specially relevant for the main score of each game, so that the evaluation script correctly distinguishes %played and computes the main score only for actually played games.

+The `GameScorer` method `score_turns` is intended to hold all `log_turn_score` calls, iterating over actions in each turn.
+Complex turn-level score calculations are best implemented inside this method as well.
+The `score_game` method is intended for episode-level scores. `score_game_end` in turn is intended to hold logging and calculations of episode-level scores, specially those that rely on turn-level or other episode-level scores.

+A clemgame's `GameBenchmark` will call the `compute_scores` method of clemgame's `GameScorer`, which calls `score_turns` and then `score_game`.
+This is followed by its `store_scores` method to store the score results.

 The score results will be stored to `scores.json` which contains:
 - `turn scores`: The turn-level scores for each game turn.